reefland/ansible-k3s-argocd-renovate/docs/prometheus-op-settings.md

 * If you need to restrict access to the Prometheus Web Interface to different set of users or require different passwords, then update the file as needed.
 * As stated in the comments this is not a shared Kubernetes secrets with Traefik.
 Once deployed a change in one will not be reflected in the other.
 This is just to make initial setup easier.

+### Review `defaults/main.yml` for Prometheus Exporters

+Prometheus exporters are utilities that reside outside of Kubernetes that expose metrics that we wish to import into Prometheus.

+* Review [Prometheus Exporter Settings](prometheus-exporters-settings.md) for more details.

 ---